-If you’re wondering how long your blog posts should be, you’ve probably heard lots of different answers from lots of different ‘experts’.
+If you’re wondering how long your blog posts should be, you’ve probably heard lots of different answers from lots of different people.

-This goes against the ‘minimum word count’ belief some marketers have, but if you’re writing for human beings, human beings have a very short attention span and every word counts.
+This goes against the ‘minimum word count’ belief some marketers have, but you’re writing for human beings, and human beings have a very short attention span.

-So, instead of concentrating on length, focus on what’s important in your writing; substance, style, frequency, format, purpose, audience, and medium; because it is these factors which contribute toward a blog post that’s going to engage your reader – not the length of your piece.
+So, instead of concentrating on length, focus on what’s important in your writing; substance, style, format, purpose, relevancy; because it’s these factors which contribute toward a blog post that’s going to engage your reader – not the length of your piece.

 What about the search engines?